Nick Simmons

-Nicholas Adam Tweed-Simmons (born January 22, 1989) is an American comic book writer and reality television personality.
+Nicholas Adam Tweed-Simmons (born January 22, 1989) is an American musician, comic book writer and reality television personality.
 The son of musician Gene Simmons, he is best known for starring in the A&E reality television series Gene Simmons Family Jewels from 2006 to 2012.
 He wrote and created the limited comic book series Incarnate, which was published by Radical Comics in 2009.
 In 2017, Simmons worked as a writer for The Huffington Post.

 Personal life

 Simmons is the son of Israeli-born musician Gene Simmons of the rock band Kiss and Canadian actress/model Shannon Tweed.
 He has a sister named Sophie who is three years younger.
 He attended Pitzer College in Claremont, California, and graduated in 2011 with a degree in English Literature.